ericr3r/notes-superbird/README.md

 Anyway, if you still think this will become e-waste for you, **you can for sure support this project by sending it to [Alex Cao](https://github.com/alexcaoys) or me :)**

-> [!WARNING]
+> [!CAUTION]
 > TRY EVERYTHING BELOW AT YOUR OWN RISK!!!
-If you don't know what you are doing, STOP**.
+If you don't know what you are doing, *STOP*.

 **Kernel repo**: https://github.com/alexcaoys/linux-superbird-6.6.y